-BFRAG REQUIREMENTS - All full-time undergraduate dependents who plan to use tuition remission are required to apply for the William L. Boyd, IV, Florida Resident Access Grant (BFRAG).
-In order to qualify for funding from the BFRAG, all dependents must complete the Free Application for Federal Student Aid (FAFSA) each academic year.
-All dependents who qualify for the BFRAG will have the amount of the BFRAG subtracted from their charges for tuition and fees, and tuition remission will cover the remaining entitled costs.
+All full-time undergraduate dependents that plan to use tuition remission are required to apply for the William L. Boyd, IV, and Florida Resident Access Grant (BFRAG).
+All dependents that qualify for BFRAG will have the amount of the BFRAG subtracted from their charges for tuition and fees, and tuition remission will cover the remaining entitled costs.
 If a dependent qualifies for the BFRAG and does not apply as required, tuition remission will be reduced by the amount of the BFRAG.
-This BFRAG policy affects only dependents that are full-time undergraduate students eligible for 100 percent tuition remission.
-This BFRAG policy does not affect dependents receiving less than 100 percent tuition remission.
+This BFRAG policy affects only dependents that are full-time undergraduate students eligible for 100% tuition remission.
+This BFRAG policy does not affect dependents receiving less than 100% tuition remission.